History of broadcasting in Canada: News

 The development of radio news broadcasting in Canada, as in the United States, was delayed by bitter conflict between newspaper and radio interests.

+In 1936, British United Press established Canada's first coast-to-coast news wire service for radio providing news copy by telegraph to private radio stations across the country while Transradio Press Service used shortwave radio to transmit news reports from New York City to several Canadian radio stations using Morse Code.

+Commercial sponsorship of radio newscasts was banned in Canada into the 1940s, which prompted the government to temporarily suspend the licenses of two American-owned broadcast newswire services, Transradio Press Service and British United Press, as both of them sold paid sponsorships for the news copy it sold to private radio stations in Canada.
+The Canadian Broadcasting Corporation used The Canadian Press as its source for national and international newswire copy until January 1, 1941 when the network inaugurated its own national news service, CBC News.
+Also in 1941, Canadian Press created Press News as its radio subsidiary with Sam.
+G. Ross as manager.
+By 1944, Press News served 35 of 90 Canadian radio stations.
 When Charles Edwards became manager of Press News in 1944, radio stations in Canada and newspapers in Canada distrusted each other in competition for advertising money, and he was a frequent peacekeeper while convincing them to co-operate for their best interests.

 On January 1, 1954, CP replaced Press News with a new subsidiary, Broadcast News (BN).
 The venture operated in co-operation with private broadcasters, and supplied news reports to privately owned radio and television stations in Canada.
 Edwards travelled across Canada to improve broadcast journalism, and instituted annual regional meetings to raise the standards for broadcast news directors.
 He was the driving force behind formation of the Radio and Television News Directors Association of Canada (RTNDA) in 1962, to seek equal access to all types of news sources at a time when government agencies banned broadcast reporters from press conferences.
 By the time of his retirement in 1971, Edwards felt that he brought peace between print news and broadcast news, and that they realized one complimented the other in reporting breaking news.